 Nikola Skoro is a Senior Research Associate at the Institute of Physics Belgrade.
 His field of expertise is plasma physics – cold plasmas at low pressures and atmospheric pressure, their diagnostics and applications for treatment of surfaces, environmental remediation and biomedicine.
 He completed his PhD at the University of Belgrade in 2012.
 He accomplished a part of his PhD as a Marie Curie fellow (ESR) working at the National Scientific Research Center Demokritos in Athens.
 He is a member of several committees of international conferences and a vice-chair of the Marie Curie Alumni Association’s Western Balkans Chapter.

-Radenka Krsmanović Whiffen is the Assistant Director of the FoodHub Centre of Excellence and an Associate Professor at the Faculty of Polytechnics at the University of Donja Gorica, in Podgorica, Montenegro.
+Radenka Krsmanović Whiffen has just taken up the role of Head of the Proposal Writing Unit within the framework of the STRENTEX ERA Chair established at the Faculty of Technical Sciences of the University of Novi Sad.
 She is a former MSCA Individual Fellow at the ENEA Casaccia Research Centre in Rome, Italy, where she worked on her project developing ceramics for pyroelectric energy harvesting.
-She earned a PhD from the Department of Physics of the University of Antwerp, Belgium, in 2006, for her work on luminescent nanomaterials and novel glass ceramics, and subsequently worked in the field of Material Science in Italy, France, Serbia and Portugal.
-She is the founding Chair of the Western Balkans Chapter of the Marie Curie Alumni Association (MCAA).
-This role allowed her to engage with and represent the interests of researchers from across the Western Balkans, encouraging better science communication, sustainable research cultures and supporting innovative and non-linear career paths.
+She earned a PhD from the Department of Physics (EMAT) of the University of Antwerp, Belgium, in 2006, for her work on luminescent nanomaterials and novel glass ceramics, and subsequently worked in the field of Material Science in Italy, France, Serbia and Portugal.
+Prior to her latest career move, she worked at the University of Donja Gorica in Podgorica, Montenegro, as the Assistant Director of the FoodHub Center of Excellence and an Associate Professor at the Faculty of Polytechnics.
+She is the founding Chair of the Western Balkans Chapter of the MCAA.
 She is an advocate for Science for Policy, Science Diplomacy, Open Science, RRI and Gender Equality in Research.
-She is the Montenegrin representative on the Council of the recently founded Regional Network of Women in STEM for the Western Balkans.
+She is also the Montenegrin representative on the Council of the recently founded Regional Network of Women in STEM for the Western Balkans.

 Ivo Djidrovski is a Macedonian French inventor and scientist with living experience in five different countries.
 He completed his bachelor’s and master’s degrees in Lyon 1 Claude Bernard University and earned his PhD (MSCA-ITN in3 project) at Newcastle University and Newells Biotech in toxicology and stem cells.
 Throughout his career, he has worked at six different laboratories including Paster institute, I-Stem and Public Health England.
 He has assisted more than 20 workshops in different countries in Europe as well as online.
 During his PhD, he successfully developed an iPSC derived airway model (patented by Newcells Biotech), and he presented his work before the House of Commons of the UK Parliament (STEM for Britain 2020).
 He has a vast experience in development of in vitro models from iPSCs for the use of toxicology and drug discovery.